-11. Title Fee for Motor Vehicles
+11. Alternative Ad Valorem Tax on Motor Vehicles

-Beginning on March 1, 2013 motor vehicles titled in Georgia will be subject to a title fee.
-This legislation was passed in the 2012 session of the General Assembly.
-As part of this legislation, sales tax on the sale of motor vehicles will be eliminated for purchases occurring on or after March 1, 2013.
-The title fee rate in CY2013 will be 6.5% and will increase to 6.75% in CY2014 and to 7% in CY2015.
-It is estimated that this fee will generate \$264 million to the state general fund in FY2013.
+As of March 1, 2013 motor vehicles titled in Georgia are subject to a title ad valorem fee, otherwise referred to as the Motor Vehicle Title Fee.
+Vehicles purchased on or after January 1, 2012 and before March 1, 2013 may opt-into the title fee system.
+This legislation was passed in the 2012 session of the General Assembly and was substantially amended in the 2013 session.
+As part of the legislation, sales and use tax on the sale of motor vehicles is eliminated for purchases or leases occurring on or after March 1, 2013.
+The title fee rate in CY2013 is 6.5 percent and will increase to 6.75 percent in CY2014 and to 7 percent in CY2015.
+This fee generated \$207 million to the state general fund in FY2013.